No3371/TLD-QoL/Readme.md

     - Also scale up LOD size for animals and carcasses by 50% if the tweak is enabled (configured value > 1)

 - **Void Trash Cans**
-    - When enabled, Items in trash cans decay pretty fast and will be destoryed when it's ruined.
+    - When enabled, Items in trash cans decay very fast.
     - (Not very immersive, but helps with dealing with some unwanted items, especially in modded games)

 - **Container Open Time Tweak**